banodoco/Reigh/structure_detail/db_and_storage.md

 └── migrations/         # RLS, functions, triggers
 ```

-## 📅 Recent Key Migrations
+## 📅 Migration Management

-For details on recent migrations (e.g., those adding credits systems, task costs, and generation timestamps), check the files in `supabase/migrations/`.
-They are named with timestamps and descriptive purposes.
-Run `supabase db push` to apply any pending ones.
+Check `supabase/migrations/` for all schema changes.
+Migration files are named with timestamps and descriptive purposes.
+Run `supabase db push` to apply any pending migrations.

 ---